tprasadtp/ubuntu-post-install/docs/drafts/proposed-changes.md

       # Comment, This will show in software properties
     - comment: Google Chrome
       # GPG key Can be URL or a GPG key
-      # Keys will be retreived from ubuntu keyserver.
+      # Keys will be retrieved from Ubuntu key-server.
       key_url:
       key_id:
       # URL for repo